purplacid/F25-NuclearICTeam7/Communication_Subproblem/README.md

 This subproblem highlights the importance of responsible communication in critical infrastructure.
 The public should be informed, but not exposed to sensitive operational details.
 At the same time, internal teams must have access to detailed, real-time data for decision-making and emergency response.

 ### Potential Solutions
-* *Two communication dashboards, one for the public and one for the authorities, that contain real-time updates on the truck's general location, status, and other relevant information.*
+* Two communication dashboards, one for the public and one for the authorities, that contain real-time updates on the truck's general location, status, and other relevant information.
-* *A social media bot that posts alerts in the event of transport incidents*
+* A social media bot that posts alerts in the event of transport incidents
-* *A mobile app that sends alert notifications in the event of transport incidents, which will only be displayed to people whose location is close to the incident*
+* A mobile app that sends alert notifications in the event of transport incidents, which will only be displayed to people whose location is close to the incident

 <br>
-🛠️ For this challenge, we will provide the blueprints for a two-part solution: Looker Studio dashboards (which can can split between public and internal communications) and a Bluesky alert bot.
+🛠️ Here are the blueprints for a two-part solution: Looker Studio dashboards (which can can split between public and internal communications) and a Bluesky alert bot.

 ## Resources and links
 * [**Link to Google Sheets dataset**](https://docs.google.com/spreadsheets/d/1OjUgnxIO0DFm4mhyJQ-2K-jQ2L1gPBy0DVwrID45a6Y/edit?usp=sharing): Make a copy to adjust and add new data to your liking.
-* [**CSV datasets**](Communication_Subproblem/Datasets): Datasets in CSV form to edit with other methods.
+* [**CSV datasets**](Datasets): Datasets in CSV form to edit with other methods.

 ### Dashboard
 * [**Link to example dashboard**](https://lookerstudio.google.com/reporting/a84d67a1-7bff-4ee6-bcbf-a2a09847bf65): A basic public-facing dashboard example